 Whether you need some tactical equipment for a night shooting competition, gear for hunting or you just want to feel like you’re part of SEAL Team Six, night vision goggles are an incredibly valuable piece of gear to have in your arsenal.
 Here’s what you should know about night vision goggles before you make a move to purchase:

 - How night vision goggles work

 - What generation 1-4 means

-Night vision goggles amplify light that is basically invisible to the naked eye.
-Light goes into image intensifying tubes that make the light visible to our eyes.
+Night vision goggles amplify the light that is basically invisible to the naked eye.
+The light goes into image intensifying tubes that make the light visible to our eyes.
 Night vision goggles do need some light to function properly.
-Moon and star light will help your image look brighter.
+Moon and starlight will help your image look brighter.

 Generation to Generation

 As you explore night vision goggles, you’ll notice different generations of goggles.
 This refers to the technology used in the model.
 In a nutshell, the higher the number, the better night vision image quality you are going to get.
 Here’s a quick breakdown of what to expect from each:

 - Low resolution

 - Long battery life

 - Daylight will not damage tubes